-TL;DR: SiteGround has set a new industry standard when it comes to high-performance web hosting and WordPress hosting services.
-While they get beaten on price and addon bonuses by competitors like Bluehost, SiteGround does much better when it comes to performance and core hosting features.
+Summary: SiteGround has set a new industry standard when it comes to high-performance shared hosting and WordPress hosting services.
+While they get beaten on price and add-on bonuses by competitors like Bluehost, SiteGround does much better when it comes to speed, performance, security, and core hosting features.
 If site speed and security matter more to you, then you should pay a bit more and use SiteGround.

 Because of their dedication to uptime, speed, security, and support – it really is the superior web host right now!
 And I'm not the only one that ❤️ them.

 SiteGround is the #1 web hosting favourite in many surveys/polls on Facebook: